Ranking every Arsenal goalkeeper since Jens Lehmann from worst to best

-The longest-lasting memory of the keeper, now playing behind such luminaries as Brent Kallman and Michael Boxall at Minnesota United, is the moment he temporarily forgot how his body worked during a Champions League defeat to Olympiakos.
+The longest-lasting memory of the keeper, currently a free agent, is the moment he temporarily forgot how his body worked during a Champions League defeat to Olympiakos.

 Still at the club, and yet to do anything of note in his two games, which somehow counts as an improvement on Mannone.

 That’s right, Jens Lehmann’s return to Arsenal at the age of 41 counts as ‘post-Lehmann’ due to our flimsy grasp of language but firm grasp of linear time.

 He played in the league, too, securing a 100% record in his second stint, and the mere idea of having Big Jens back in the squad was a boost to morale.

 Fabianski has developed into one of the best goalkeepers in the Premier League, but he showed few signs of that during his time at Arsenal.

 The Pole is best remembered for giving a stadium full of fans a collective coronary with some unconvincing goalkeeping during the 2014 FA Cup final which almost undid all the good work he did in the previous round’s penalty shoot-out.

 It’s okay, though, he was still a kid then.
 What’s that, he was 29?
 Which means he’s now… oh.